 Offer Details: Cardholders can take advantage of a 0% introductory APR on purchases and balance transfers for their first 15 months as account holders.
 There are longer introductory financing offers out there for sure, but the kicker with Chase Slate is that you can skip the balance transfer fee if you move a balance within the first 60 days of opening the account.
-(After that, you’ll pay 5% of the transferred balance.)
+(After that, you’ll pay $5 or 5% of the transferred balance, whichever is greater.)

-At publishing time, the Chase Freedom Unlimited, Chase Slate and Citi Simplicity are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Chase Freedom Unlimited, Chase Slate, Chase Sapphire Preferred and Citi Simplicity are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, these relationships do not result in any preferential editorial treatment.